 HISTORY OF ANNUAL ABSTRACT EXHIBIT – Since May 2011 when the First Annual Joseph Miller Abstract Photography Exhibit was held, this yearly artistic exposition has continued to grow in popularity as well as success, and in the process, has become the premier Spring event in the greater photographic community.
-The Fifth Annual Exhibit received a total of 469 submissions from 115 photographers representing 10 NVACC clubs and its affiliates, along with additional entries from non-affiliated photographers across the United States.
-The 2015 Joseph Miller Exhibit once again displayed a dazzling variety of talent, skill, creativity and imagination in photographic artistry, and continues to stand as a testament to an ever increasing interest in and love of abstract photography due in large part to the efforts of its founder and namesake.
+The Sixth Annual Exhibit received 342 submissions from 79 photographers representing NVACC clubs and affiliated groups, along with additional entries from non-affiliated photographers across the United States and abroad.
+The 2016 Joseph Miller Exhibit once again displayed a dazzling variety of talent, skill, creativity and imagination in photographic artistry, and continues to stand as a testament to an ever increasing interest in and love of abstract photography due in large part to the efforts of its founder and namesake.

 - All photographic techniques are eligible for consideration but no mixed media, photo collages or videos are allowed.

 - Work from any year may be submitted and must be the original work of the photographer.

 - The photographer may alter images, either electronically or otherwise.